JamisonThorne/piotroski_score/README.md

                  driven by positive acrrual adjustments (profits are greater than cash flow from operations) is a bad signal about future profitability and returns.

         Defintion: ACCRUAL is the current year's net income before extraordinary items less cash flow from operations, scaled by beginning of the year total assets.

-                   F_ACCRUAL equals one if CFO > 1, zero otherwise.
+                   F_ACCRUAL equals one if ACCRUAL < 0, zero otherwise.

         Morning Star: Financials > Income Statement > Total Operating Expenses > Net Income Financials > Balance Sheet > Total Assets